 The following immunizations are required by law according to Section 2.09 of the Texas Education Code Revised May 25, 2010 for all students enrolled in higher education courses involved in direct patient care contact.

-Students enrolled in the following courses MUST have documentation of the required immunizations on file with the TVCC Community Services office prior to participating in any clinical.
+Students enrolled in the following courses MUST have documentation of the required immunizations on file with the TVCC Continuing & Workforce Education office prior to participating in any clinical.
 This also applies to any student participating in a phlebotomy lab experience where students practice live sticks.
-Nurse Aide Clinical, Phlebotomy, Procedures in a Clinical Setting, Medical Assistant Externship, Phlebotomy Practicum, and Clinical-Nursing Assistant (Hospital setting).
-Medical Admin Support (Terrell Campus only) Failure to meet this requirement will result in the student not being permitted to attend the clinical portion of a course.
-The student may either withdraw or will receive a grade of "F" if unable to participate in a clinical/practicum.
+Nurse Aide Clinical, Phlebotomy, Procedures in a Clinical Setting, Medical Assistant Externship, Phlebotomy Practicum(must be complete by start of class) and Clinical-Nursing Assistant (Hospital setting).
+Failure to meet this requirement will result in the student not being permitted to attend the clinical portion of a course.
+The student may either withdraw or will receive a grade of “F” if unable to participate in a clinical/practicum.
 (Reminder: no refunds are possible for failure to complete immunization requirements.)

 1. TETANUS/DIPHTHERIA (Immunization) Students must have proof of tetanus/diphtheria immunization within last 10 years.